-One of the best-known digital platforms is Roll20, a free online setup that, as long as you have a browser open and a decent internet connection, gives you everything you need to run a streamlined roleplaying adventure with your mates.
+One of the best-known digital tabletop RPG platforms, Roll20 is a free online setup that, as long as you have a browser open and a decent internet connection, gives you everything you need to run a streamlined roleplaying adventure with your mates.
 Offering tons of nifty features – and these days enjoying direct support from Wizards of the Coast, Paizo and other industry powerhouses – Roll20 has a whole range of new and classic campaigns, optimised and ready for you to launch with a click of a button – as well an undeniably flexible suite of tools to build your own from scratch, using self-made assets.

 However, making the first step from pen-and-paper to the digital tabletop is understandably a big jump, and with a UI as notoriously opaque as Roll20’s, the mere thought of starting an online campaign can be as frightening as dealing with a tyrant game master (GM).

 But fear not: with a little guidance, Roll20 is a super convenient (albeit sometimes finicky) tool which, if you know how to stroke it in all the right places, can not only keep your RPG group going in lockdown, but help elevate your roleplaying experience with new elements you may not have tried.

 Welcome, then, to Wargamer’s guide to getting started with playing D&D and other tabletop RPGs online via Roll20, offering essential step-by-step guidance and tips to make sure your first digital session is as stress-free and devoid of technical troubles as humanly, elvenly or even dwarvenly possible.